Skip to content

 c

-Note that malloc returns the lowest address of the allocated memory, so child_stack + 16 * 1024 gives us the highest address shown as init sp in the picture.
-As the second argument of ctx_start, this value is stored in register a1 and thus mv sp,a1 moves the stack pointer from the main thread's stack to the child thread's stack.
+Note that malloc returns the lowest address of the allocated memory, so child_stack + STACK_SIZE gives us the highest address shown as init sp in the picture.
+As the second argument of ctx_start, this value is stored in register a1, and thus mv sp,a1 moves the stack pointer from the main thread's stack to the child thread's stack.

-Try to figure out yourself how to store and use the entry function in struct thread.
-You will need the concept of function pointer in C. In short, a function pointer is simply 4 bytes storing the address of a function's first instruction in the code memory region.
+Figure out yourself how to store and use the entry function in struct thread -- you need the concept of function pointer in C. A function pointer holds 4 bytes as the address of a function's first instruction in the code region (e.g., the first instruction of function child).

-Before you start to implement functions thread_init, thread_create and thread_exit, let us introduce the last function you would implement for multithreading, thread_yield.
-In the 3-step execution we discussed above, the CPU context would only switch back to the main thread after the child thread exits.
-However, if the child thread yields, the child thread would give up the CPU control and the main thread could resume execution sooner.
+Before you start, let us introduce the last function you need to implement for multithreading, thread_yield.
+In the 3-step execution discussed above, the CPU context switches back to the main thread only after the child thread exits.
+However, if the child thread yields before it exits, the child thread will give up the CPU control sooner, and the main thread will resume its execution.
 Here is an example of two threads yielding to each other.

 c